 Chase boats are becoming very popular due to restrictions in tender garage space.
 As the name would suggest this role refers to the captain who is in charge of the chase boat and subsequent crew.

 O.O.W (Officer On Watch) – This is a deck officer in charge of keeping watch on the ships bridge and overseeing navigation whilst on duty.
 The OOW ensures the ship complies with all COLREGS and safety protocols.
 This position requires additional qualifications in order to help perform the said duties.

-Bosum – Sometimes referred to as the Leading Hand or Senior Deckhand, the Bosum is an experienced deckhand most likely able to take on additional and extra responsibilities.
+Bosun – Sometimes referred to as the Leading Hand or Senior Deckhand, the Bosun is an experienced deckhand most likely able to take on additional and extra responsibilities.
 They tend to be the main tender driver and take additional responsibilities in security.
 Like a deckhand, less qualifications are required, but flexibility and the ability to take direction and blend into the team environment is very important.